Code-Institute-Submissions/IFED-Milestone-Project-2/README.md

 Modals are used as a design choice to avoid distracting the user with additional loading screens and complicated layouts.

 The main game screen displays the central grid for the game, and the timer, as well as UI buttons for functionality.
+The game displays different Pokemon sprites dependingon the selected difficulty of the game.
+Once a tile is clicked, a yellow background is displayed which is thematically appropriate and takes cues from the Pokemon logo, as well as providing good contrast to allow the player to easily see the selected Pokemon.

 ### Wireframe